GeorgeDu/vision-based-robotic-grasping/README.md

 ## 2. 6DoF Grasp

 **Grasp Representation:**
 The grasp is represented as 6DoF pose in 3D domain, and the gripper can grasp the object from various angles.
 The input to this task is 3D point cloud from RGB-D sensors, and this task contains two stages.
-In the first stage, the targe object should be extracted from the scene.
-In the second stage, if there exist an existing 3D model, the 6D pose of the object could be computed.
+In the first stage, the target object should be extracted from the scene.
+In the second stage, if there exists an existing 3D model, the 6D pose of the object could be computed.
 If there exists no 3D models, the 6DoF grasp pose will be computed from some other methods.

 ### 2.1 Target object extraction in 3D